ym001/distancia/docs/matrixDistance.rst

 These distances treat matrices as geometric objects and compute distances based on their structure.

-17. `Procrustes`_  : Measures the similarity between two matrices by finding the best alignment through rotation, scaling, and translation.
+17. `Procrustes Distance`_  : Measures the similarity between two matrices by finding the best alignment through rotation, scaling, and translation.
 #. `Hausdorff`_  : Measures the maximum distance of a point in one matrix to the closest point in the other matrix.
 #. `Earth Mover s Distance`_  : Measures the minimum "cost" to transform one matrix into another, useful in distributions or spatial data.
 #. `TriangleMatrixDistance`_